-In the Protocol, regional health authorities and boards of education are tasked with developing a regional process for "the sharing of information and coordination of audiology services" that is collaboratively developed and effective.
+In the Protocol, regional health authorities, boards of education and independent schools are tasked with developing a regional process for "the sharing of information and coordination of audiology services that is collaboratively developed and effective.

-Regional Agreement Between Fraser Health Authority, Board(s) of Education and Provincial Resource Program - Auditory Outreach
+Regional Agreement Between Island Health Authority, School or School District and Provincial Resource Program - Auditory Outreach

-The Fraser Health Authority and the school districts within its region hereby agree to accept the following regarding provision of assistive listening equipment through the Provincial Resource Program - Auditory Outreach for school aged children and youth with peripheral hearing loss who attend public schools, non-independent First Nations Schools or Group 1 & Group 2 independent schools.
+The Health Authority and the school districts within its region hereby agree to accept the following regarding provision of assistive listening equipment through the Provincial Resource Program - Auditory Outreach for school aged children and youth with peripheral hearing loss who attend public schools, non-independent First Nations schools, or Group 1 & Group 2 independent schools.
 Participating independent schools will follow the same procedures as the public schools within this health region.
-The purpose of the program is to loan equipment from existing stock, to improve student access to educational programs.
+The purpose of the program is to loan equipment from existing stock, and improve student access to educational programs.